raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Message Handling

 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).
-Every DSO request message (QR=0) MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
-DSO request messages sent by the client elicit a response from the server, and DSO request messages sent the server elicit a response from the client.
+If the Acknowledgement bit is set in the DSO request message (QR=0), the receiver MUST elicit a DSO response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+DSO request messages sent by the client elicit a response from the server, and DSO request messages sent by the server elicit a response from the client.

 With most TCP implementations, the TCP data acknowledgement (generated because